NateDhaliwal/natedhaliwal.github.io/blog/_drafts/The-pains-of-rewriting-your-frontend.md

 However, the downside is that the UI looks like it was vibe-coded... since AI loves Tailwind (from my experience), and shadcn/ui uses Tailwind.
 Plus, I've seen a bunch of AI use shadcn, so... that's certainly a point not in its favor.

 ### Why React?
 I chose React, because of the HUGE ecosystem for it out there.
 Ember's ecosystem is more limited, so React was like a whole new world.
 I spent the first few days just doing pure research into the tools I wanted to use.
 Radix?
 Base?
 (I went with Base) Tanstack Query?
 SWR?
 (I went with `fetch()`)

+Plus, there more support for it out there.
+With Ember, I found myself turning to AI a lot because of the docs not always explaining everything.
+With React, everything is really well-documented, and it allowed me to be more focused on my migration.

+## The